uber/uber-poet/README.md

 ## Description

-This python module makes mock Xcode swift app projects with BUCK.
-It lets us test different swift module configurations to see how much build speed is affected by different dependency graphs with identical amounts of code.
+This python app makes mock Xcode Swift app projects with [BUCK](https://buckbuild.com/).
+It lets us test different swift module configurations to see how much build speed is affected by different [dependency graphs](docs/layer_types.md) with identical amounts of code.
 There are two main command line apps:

 * `genproj.py` which generates one app which you have to build manually yourself.
 Either with BUCK or xcodebuild.
-* `multisuite.py`, which generates all module configs, builds them, records how long they take to build and outputs it's results to a directory passed in the command line
+* `multisuite.py`, which generates all module configs, builds them, records how long they take to build into a CSV and outputs it's results to a directory passed in the command line.
+Essentialy a benchmark test suite.
+Can take several hours to run depending how many lines of code each app takes.

+This app was architected so other languages or build systems wouldn't be much work to add.
+Theoretically you could extend this app to generate java gradle android apps with the same [dependency graph types](docs/layer_types.md).

 ## How to Install / Dependencies